fullystudios/thelotterymachine/readme.md

 This is a Laravel 5.5 project.
 Technical specifications for Laravel is found [here](https://laravel.com/docs/5.5/).

 ## Features
-1. A new lottery can be created (TODO)
+1. A new lottery can be created
-2. A lotter has winning tickets (TODO)
+2. A lottery has winning tickets (TODO)
 3. Emails can be added to the lottery (TODO)
 4. You can draw a winning email from a lottery (TODO)
 5. You can draw as many winning tickets as are available (TODO)